strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 #### Finalizers

-[Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers) are used by default to avoid missing topic deletion events when the UTO is not running.
+[Finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers) are used by default to ensure that topic deletion events are not missed when the UTO is not running.
 If this happens, you end up with the `KafkaTopic` resource deleted in Kubernetes by garbage collection, and a Kafka topic still present in Kafka.

 It is recommended to delete `KafkaTopic` resources when the operator is running in order to trigger the required cleanups.
 A common pitfall is that an attempt to delete a namespace or Custom Resource Definition becomes stuck in a "terminating" state.
 This happens when you try to delete everything at once and the operator does not have time to delete all the `KafkaTopic` resources.
-In that case, you can simply remove finalizers from all `KafkaTopic` resources at once with the following command.
+In such a scenario, you can remove the finalizers from all `KafkaTopic` resources simultaneously using the following command.

 ```sh
 $ kubectl get kt -o yaml | yq 'del(.items[].metadata.finalizers[])' | kubectl apply -f -